keikhcheung/keikhcheung.github.io/_posts/blog/2020-06-27-Linear-Writing-Software-Impedes-Literary-Exploration.md

 ### Single-Minded

-By limiting us to have one single text stream, writing software is making it difficult to produce alternatives for literal exploration.
+By limiting us to have one single text stream, writing software is making it difficult to produce alternatives for literary exploration.
 If we want to try out a different writing style or attempt an elaboration variant for a certain paragraph or chapter, we would have to either *make copies* of the current document and manually converge applicable parts later, or *inject variants* directly into the text stream and break the narrative flow.

 The complexity multiplies with the number of variations you are making and the number of collaborators you work with.